One Oregon – Bridging Oregon’s Rural/Urban Divide

 Despite record low statewide unemployment and state government collecting more tax revenue than ever before, too many Oregonians aren’t sharing in this prosperity and experience hardships from decisions and policies related to Oregon’s so-called rural-urban divide.
 Unemployment in rural Oregon counties continues to be persistently at higher rates than in urban areas.

 Knute Buehler doesn’t believe Oregon’s rural-urban divide is an immovable feature of the natural landscape.
-He understands it is an artificial political divide resulting from policy, personnel and political choices made every day in Salem by elected officials and unelected government employees.
+He understands it is an artificial political divide resulting from policy, personnel and political choices made every day in Salem and Washington, D.C. by elected officials and unelected government employees.

 These choices can either heal divisions – or make them worse.
-Oregon’s Governor has the unique opportunity and responsibility, if he or she chooses, to consciously build a more united Oregon with more balanced policies that include all Oregonians no matter who you are, where you live, or how you register to vote.
+Oregon’s leaders have the unique opportunity and responsibility to consciously build a more united Oregon with more balanced policies that include all Oregonians no matter who you are, where you live, or how you register to vote.

 In the face of division and hardship, Oregonians from rural communities remain resilient and hopeful about their future.
-All they lack is a Governor who cares, and a Governor who will listen, learn and lead.
+What they lack is a government that cares, and leaders who will listen, learn and lead.

-1. An Accessible Governor who Listens in Every County, Every Year
+1. An Accessible Congressman who Listens in Every County, Every Year

-Oregon is a big state with many small towns and far-away places that rarely see a Governor – but those smaller communities are as much a part of the state as our big cities.
-The difference in issues and concerns from Oregonians in Curry, Harney and Wallowa counties may be as different as those from Oregonians in NE Portland or Eugene or Medford – but all are important and all need to be heard.
+Oregon is a big state with many small towns and far-away places that rarely see an elected state leader – but those smaller communities are as much a part of the state as our big cities.
+The difference in issues and concerns from Oregonians in Harney, Grant and Wallowa counties may be as different as those from Oregonians in Bend or Medford – but all are important and all need to be heard.

 For more than a decade, a $7.5 billion natural gas energy facility has been under consideration at Jordan Cove in Coos Bay.
 Coos County and Oregon’s south coast area has been of the most economically hard hit regions of the state for many years.